revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 print("Accessing outside a function :",x)
 ```

-- After running this code this throws an error as `UnboundLocalError`: local variable 'x' referenced before assignment.
-Because while modifying the values Python treats x as a local variable, but x is also not defined inside the function `(myfunc())`.
+- After running this code, this throws an error as `UnboundLocalError`: local variable 'x' referenced before assignment.
+Because, while modifying the values, Python treats x as a local variable, but x is also not defined inside the function `(myfunc())`.

 </details>

 ---

-186.Does Charles want to know What will happen if a local variable exists with the exact name as the global variable you want to access how will you help him to know about it?
+186. Does Charles want to know what will happen if a local variable exists with the exact name as the global variable you want to access, how will you help him to know about it?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-If the local variable exists with the exact name as the global variable that you want to access then the global variable is shadowed is variable that is, preference is given to the local variable.
+If the local variable exists with the exact name as the global variable that you want to access, then the global variable is shadowed as variable that is, preference is given to the local variable.

 </details>

 ---

-187.Considering you are attending the python developer interview the interviewer is asking what do you mean by identifier and What is the permitted length of the identifier?
-What will be the explanation you will provide for this query?
+187. Considering you are attending the python developer interview, the interviewer is asking what do you mean by identifier and what is the permitted length of the identifier.
+What will be the explanation you would provide for this query?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- A Python identifier is a term used to determine a variable, function, class, module, or object.Identifiers can be a mix of letters in lowercase (a to z) or uppercase (A to Z) or digits (0 to 9) or an underscore _.
+- A Python identifier is a term used to determine a variable, function, class, module, or object.
+Identifiers can be a mix of letters in lowercase (a to z) or uppercase (A to Z) or digits (0 to 9) or an underscore _.
-- In python the length of the identifier in Python can be of any size.
+- In python, the length of the identifier can be of any size.
 The most extended identifier will be from PEP – 8 and PEP – 20.

 </details>

 ---

-188.Joe and William are presenting a python project to their team in between the project presentation they got some errors for the following piece of code
+188. Joe and William are presenting a python project to their team in between the project presentation.
+They got some errors for the following piece of code.

 ```python
 x=9